Seneca-BSA/bsa/docs/seh500/lab1.md

 ### View Assembly Code

 1. Lastly, let's take a look at the assembly language code.
 From the project tree on the left, find the "Debug" directory.
-Within the directory, right click on the .axf file then click Binary Utilities > Disassemble.
+Within the directory, right-click on the .axf file then click Binary Utilities > Disassemble.

     ![Figure 1.20 View Disassembled Code](lab1-tree-debug.png)